 The Standards Landscape: ANSI/ASME vs. Others

-When sourcing flanges, you must specify the complete standard (e.g., ASME B16.5), the NPS, and the Pressure Class to ensure you get parts with compatible flange-to-flange dimensions.
+When sourcing flanges, always specify the complete standard (e.g., ASME B16.5), the NPS, and the Pressure Class to ensure compatible flange-to-flange dimensions.

 Frequently Asked Questions